 Source repository: https://github.com/zathras/simples/

-Downloadable executable: simples.jar
+Downloadable executable: simples.jar at Github

 To use, just launch from the command line, providing the directory you want to serve.
 Then go to the other computer, and type in the given URL in a browser (after adjusting any firewall settings that you might need to).
 There's even an option to use TLS to make a somewhat more secure connection, though this uses a self-signed certificate, and therefore doesn't protect against man-in-the-middle attacks.

 For detailed instructions, I'll just let it speak for itself:

 billf@Zathras:~$ java -jar lib/simples.jar Usage: java -jar simples.jar [-u] [-s] [-p port] dir [prefix] -u Enable uploads -s https: (insecure self-signed certificate) -p port Set port (default 6001) dir Directory to serve prefix Use fixed prefix instead of random number. "/" for no prefix.
 If no prefix is specified, a random number will be used.
 If you're on an open network, the prefix makes it unlikely an attacker will be able to do anything.
 You might need to configure your firewall to allow incoming connections.
 For example, on Ubuntu Linux, I use "ufw allow 6001/tcp".
 Remember to deny access when you're done! billf@Zathras:~$ java -jar lib/simples.jar -u ~/tmp Serving files from /home/billf/tmp at http://192.168.1.250:6001/5235318/ If you have a problem with port blocking in a browser, see the class header in SimpleHttp.java.
 You can always use curl, too.